Beating the Casinos: The Harvard & MIT Blackjack Scam

 Screenshot 2024-04-05 111359

-Not many are as famous as the card-counting exploits of a group of students, and ex students, from the Massachusetts Institute of Technology (MIT) and Harvard.
+Not many are as famous as the card-counting exploits of a group of students, and ex-students, from the Massachusetts Institute of Technology (MIT) and Harvard.
 That is the story of the Harvard & MIT blackjack scam, one that, as you'll find out, is the stuff movies are made of.

 What Was the Blackjack Scam?

-This blackjack scam dates back to 1979, and continued until the mid-1990s.
+This blackjack scam dates back to 1979 and continued until the mid-1990s.
 Although called a scam, it was essentially a highly-tuned variation of card counting that is still not illegal to this day.
 Using a high-powered mainframe computer, students discovered a card-counting system that allowed them to win more hands than they would lose.

 1200px-Harvard_University_Widener_Library

-Backed with capital from an investor, the group quickly learned how easy it was to make money doing noting more than counting cards.
+Backed with capital from an investor, the group quickly learned how easy it was to make money doing nothing more than counting cards.
 At first, the scam was just a side hustle, a way to get extra money while studying.
 However, it quickly became clear that the system worked even better than expected.
 Over the years, the size of the team increased, and the methods and techniques used were fine-tuned to perfection.
 By keeping track of the cards dealt, they could predict the chances of certain cards appearing, and at this point, they would strike with the big bets.

 Massachusetts_Institute_of_Technology_(MIT)_-_panoramio